Table of Contents

 Properties of Tsunami Waves

 - Wave crest and trough: The highest and lowest points of a wave are called the crest and trough respectively.

 - Wave height: It is the vertical distance from the bottom of a trough to the top of a crest of a wave.

 - Wave amplitude: It is one-half of the wave height.

-- Wave period: It is merely the time interval between two successive wave crests or troughs as they pass a fixed point.
+- Wave period: It is the time interval between two successive wave crests or troughs.

 - Wavelength: It is the horizontal distance between two successive crests.

 - Wave frequency: It is the number of waves passing a given point during a one second time interval.